Head of Japan's Kansai Electric says no intention to step down after scandal

 TOKYO, Oct 2 (Reuters) - The president of Japan's Kansai Electric Power Co 9503.T said he has no intention to resign after admitting last week that he and 19 company employees had received payments and gifts worth 320 million yen ($3 million).

-Shigeki Iwane told a news conference that he wanted to stay in his position and regain the public's trust.
-Iwane said that he and other executives received the payments from a now-deceased local official of a town that hosts own of the utility's nuclear plants.
+Shigeki Iwane told a news conference he wanted to stay in his position and regain the public's trust.
+Iwane said he and other executives had received the payments from a since deceased local official of a town that hosts one of the utility's nuclear plants.

+The scandal comes at a time when public trust in nuclear power companies in Japan is already at rock-bottom.
+That confidence was shattered in the aftermath of the March 2011 Fukushima nuclear disaster, when a huge earthquake and tsunami triggered a meltdown at a Tokyo Electric Power 9501.T plant.

+It is also a stark reminder that despite Prime Minister Shinzo Abe's push for better corporate governance, questionable practices remain at some large companies.

 ($1 = 107.7800 yen)

-(Reporting by Junko Fujita; Writing by David Dolan Editing by Chang-Ran Kim)
+(Reporting by Junko Fujita; Writing by David Dolan; Editing by Chang-Ran Kim and Hugh Lawson)

 ((david.dolan@tr.com; +81 3 6441 1526; Reuters Messaging: david.dolan.thomsonreuters.com@reuters.net))